Series: The Untouchables

 - Cop Show

-- Dragon-in-Chief: Nitti, who runs The Syndicate in Capone's absence and appears in more episodes than his boss.
+- Dragon-in-Chief: Nitti, who runs The Syndicate in Capone's absence and appears in way more episodes than his boss.
+(28 total, while Capone is only in 2 two-part episodes.)

 - Dramatization: Several episodes would, in their credits, run the (dis)claimer: Tonight's Episode was based on the book by Elliot Ness & Oscar Fraley, although some events were fictionalized.